Alexandru Mitriță

-Alexandru Ionuț Mitriță ([alekˈsandru joˈnuts miˈtritsə]; born 8 February 1995) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Saudi Professional League club Al-Raed, on loan from MLS club New York City FC, and the Romania national team.
+Alexandru Ionuț Mitriță ([alekˈsandru joˈnuts miˈtritsə]; born 8 February 1995) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Chinese Super League club Zhejiang FC.

-He represented several teams in Romania before moving abroad to Pescara in 2015, aged 20.
-After two years in Italy, Mitriță returned to his country with hometown club Universitatea Craiova, where he became an undisputed starter and won the Cupa României in the 2017–18 season.
-His good display earned him a transfer to the Major League Soccer in 2019, joining New York City FC as a Designated Player.
+Mitriță represented several teams in his country before transferring abroad to Pescara in 2015, at age 20.
+After two years in Italy, he returned to Romania on an initial loan at his hometown club Universitatea Craiova, becoming an undisputed starter and winning the Cupa României in the 2017–18 season.
+His performances inspired a move to American team New York City FC in 2019, joining them as a Designated Player for a €8 million (US$9.1 million) transfer fee.
+Following several loans to Saudi Arabia and Greece, Mitriță returned to Craiova in the summer of 2023.

-Internationally, Mitriță earned caps for Romania at youth level before making his full debut in March 2018, in a 2–1 friendly win over Israel.
+Internationally, Mitriță was capped by Romania at several youth levels before making his full debut in March 2018, in a 2–1 friendly win over Israel.
+He scored his first goal for the nation on 12 October 2019, in a 3–0 away win over the Faroe Islands.

 Club career

-Early career / Viitorul Constanța
+Early career and Viitorul Constanța

-Born in Craiova, Mitriță started his senior career with Gaz Metan Severin in 2011, and in early 2013 joined Viitorul Constanța.
-In September that year, aged 18, he was loaned by FC Steaua București to play for their UEFA Youth League side; his senior output for the club consisted of only one match in the Cupa României, and he returned to Viitorul the following year.
+Born in Craiova, Mitriță started his senior career with Gaz Metan Severin in 2011, and during early 2013 joined Viitorul Constanța.
+In September that year, aged 18, he was loaned by FC Steaua București to play for their UEFA Youth League side; his senior output for the club consisted in only one match in the Cupa României, and he returned to Viitorul the following year.

 Mitriță played his first match upon his return on 23 February 2014, in a 2–1 away win against Dinamo București.
 He recorded his first Liga I goal on 21 May that year, in a 1–0 victory over Ceahlăul Piatra Neamț.

 Pescara

-In July 2015, Mitriță was transferred to Italian club Pescara for an undisclosed fee, rumoured to be around €1 million.
+In July 2015, Mitriță was transferred to Italian club Pescara for an undisclosed fee, rumoured to be worth around €1 million.
 He made 20 appearances and scored one goal in all competitions in his debut campaign, as the team achieved promotion to the Serie A. Mitriță's first goal in the Italian top division came on 22 May 2017, in a 2–0 home defeat of Palermo.